Sydney M. Safley

 - Represented residential property owners claiming adverse possession of neighbor’s property in 2-day trial and received court order granting clients’ title to the adversely possessed property

-- Negotiate amicable boundary line agreement for clients facing adverse possession claim by neighbor
+- Negotiated amicable boundary line agreement for clients facing adverse possession claim by neighbor

 - Represented business owner in successful motion to vacate a default judgment for improper service